Upcoming Deadlines:

 The PLC also provides eligibility to apply for a special pathway to Harvard Extension School’s Master of Liberal Arts in Extension Studies (Field: Government)

-We will offer three, one-hour information sessions to address any questions about PLC.
+We offer multiple, one-hour information sessions to address any questions about PLC:

-"Ask Me Anything" session hosted by Senior Director Kristin Sullivan
+"Ask Me Anything" session with Senior Director Kristin Sullivan

 REGISTER